Xiongjia1/github_try/README.md

 # github_try
-this is my first try
+this is my first try\n
 welcome to my github profile!